govhack-science/govhack-science.github.io/_prizes/2016/sa/sa-youth-state-champion.md

 The best aspiring NextGen Entrepreneurs.
 The team entry demonstrating the most potential and a willingness to learn.
 Willingness to undertake an entrepreunirial workshop with NVI for up to 30 youth.

 # Prize
-NVI program for up to 30 students to the value of $10,000 sponsored by the Department of Education and Child Development and the Department of Premier and Cabinet.
+NVI program for up to 30 students up to the value of $10,000 sponsored by the Department of Education and Child Development and the Department of Premier and Cabinet.
 The offering includes bespoke development of entrepreneurship workshop for winning high school entrants.

 # Eligibility Criteria
 The NextGen team with the best concept.
 The winning team will demonstrate strong team work and willingness to learn.
 The concept will demonstrate highly technical capability within the team.
 Must use South Australian data discoverable on https://data.sa.gov.au/